sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `Schema` : Stores the meta data about the schemas i.e Tables, Views etc's information; column information etc.

 - Schemas:
+  - Snowflake is case sensitive if string is within quotes.
+For example these two are different schemas `TPCDS."raw"` and `TPCDS.RAW`
   - Logical groupings within databases used to organize data and objects.
   - Examples of schema zones in a data pipeline:
     - `Landing Zone Schema:` Where raw data is ingested